WHEN: 16 July 2026 I TIME: 14:00 - 15:30 (Bangkok Time) I Register HERE

 The EU’s simplification and implementation agenda is not new per se, but it has been reignited with renewed vigour during this period.
 Many stakeholders are concerned that this agenda is leading to deregulation and an erosion of the standards that was set by the Green Deal.
 This is a concern for citizens as well as businesses, who depend on legislative certainty in order to plan for investments and compliance.

 Most Asian countries consider the EU an important trading partner and have started investing in compliance with the Green Deal.
-The many omnibus proposals and the lack of clarity around key pieces of legislation such as the Deforestation Regulation (EUDR) have caused considerable uncertainty among governments and businesses that have or are planning to invest in EU market requirements.
+The many omnibus proposals and the lack of clarity around key pieces of legislation such as the Deforestation Regulation (EUDR) have caused considerable uncertainty among governments and businesses that have or are planning to invest in complying with EU market requirements.

 Webinar Session: